Cam2Cam (2014) (AKA "C2C, Darknet")Rating: *1/2

 Starring: Tammin Sursok, Ben Wiggins, Sarah Bonrepaux

-The woman's geeky-looking neighbor shows up, supposedly checking on her until he reveals that all of this was his doing, viciously beheading her after a lengthy monologue about how he's tired of being treated as shit by women.
+The woman's geeky-looking neighbor shows up, supposedly checking on her until he reveals that all of this is his doing, viciously beheading her after a lengthy monologue about how he's tired of being treated as shit by women.

-A few weeks later, we now follow Allie, (Pretty Little Liar's Tammin Sursok) a visiting student who wanted to party hard in Thailand while she takes a year off campus.
+A few weeks later, we now follow Allie (Pretty Little Liar's Tammin Sursok), a visiting student who wanted to party hard in Thailand while she takes a year off campus.
 She finds a place to stay in a dirty looking apartment complex and she befriends a group of highly accented English-speaking foreigners who, after some night of partying, introduces her Cam2Cam, a paysite where people can buy time to watch other people do the sickest and the most bizarre sexual deviancy over the web.

 Note, the apartments and the site were the same ones from the opening kill so if this is to say anything, we can easily tell these kids may have something to do with the murder but just about half an hour into the movie, our killer suddenly kills himself by jumping unto an incoming truck, thus thickening our plot into something unexpected.